mpasovic/majapasovic.org/_posts/2012-06-17-disability-social-force.md

-usually based on the principles of obedience, respect, honor, and tolerance; however, instead of being applied to every individual in a respective environment, these principles became subverted into state enforced norms, laws, and rules, which ostracized anyone not conforming to “normative” or “proper” social, physical, cognitive, or economic abilities.
+usually based on the principles of obedience, respect, honor, and tolerance; however, instead of being applied to every individual in a respective environment, these principles became subverted into state enforced norms, laws, and rules, which ostracize anyone not conforming to “normative” or “proper” social, physical, cognitive, or economic abilities.
 As a result, we have reached the point where people follow that which does not necessarily bring good to the majority or create the functioning system, but that which benefits only those who devise the rules.
-For the great part of our lives, we carry the desire to belong—belong to a family, a group, a community, a work environment, or a society at large—which manifests itself in the desire to be accepted and materialized.
+For the great part of our lives, we carry the desire for belonging—belonging to a family, group, community, work environment, or society at large—which manifests itself in the desire to be accepted and materialized.
 This desire would never be so starkly present if it was not for the stratifications societies create.
+Not only do societies stratify its members based on their economic and/or social accomplishments, but also based on the physical construct(s) of one’s body and the abilities that body can perform.
+Just because the majority of the state’s population can perform certain activities with their bodies, any individual unable to perform such activities in the same or similar way is immediately viewed as disabled.

+*****
-Not only do societies stratify its members based on their economic or social accomplishments, but also based on the physical construction of one’s body and abilities that a body can perform.
-Just because the majority of the state’s population can perform certain activities with their bodies, any individual who cannot perfrom such activities in the same or similar way is immediately viewed as disabled.
-Why is disability ascribed to *particular* bodies?
-In societies with thousands or millions of people, the particularities of bodies seem unnoticable and irrelevant, but when placed in a smaller community or a group, the particularities of bodies become starkly visible and surprisingly of great relevance.
-Aren’t all bodies particular and unique in a way, because the same bodily parts differ in different people, for example my toes may be bigger than my friends’, or my friends may have bigger hands than me.
-Today, more than ever, we use our bodies to depict our identities, our sense of belonging, our fears, desires, and frustrations, but most importantly, we use our bodies to voice that which we cannot/are not permitted to voice through language.
-Whether we are able-bodied or disabled, we use our bodies as a material or a platform for the portrayal of symbols.
-We all partake in this portrayal, either through what we wear or eat and drink, or through our bodily actions, and some of us do it in a more physically expressive ways, such as body piercing or body art.
+Why is disability assigned to *particular* bodies?
+In societies with thousands or millions of people, the particularities of bodies seem unnoticable and irrelevant, but when placed in a smaller community or group, the particularities of bodies become starkly visible and surprisingly of great relevance.
+Aren’t all bodies particular and unique in their own way?
+The same bodily parts differ in different people, for example my toes may be bigger than my friends’, or my friends may have bigger hands than me.
+Today, more than ever, we use our bodies to shape our identities, our sense of belonging, our fears, desires, and frustrations, but most importantly, we use our bodies to voice that which we cannot/are not permitted to voice through language.
+Whether we are able-bodied or disabled, we use our bodies as a material or platform for the portrayal of symbols.
+We all partake in this portrayal, either through what we wear or eat and drink, or through our bodily actions, and some of us do it in more physically expressive ways, such as body piercing or body art.
 In light of this, I would not necessarily say that disability is a material located in particular bodies, but that we all inhabit bodies that may